Chris Gratien

 Environmental History

-My first published monograph entitled The Unsettled Plain: An Environmental History of the Late Ottoman Frontier (Stanford University Press, 2022) explores the modern transformation of Çukurova.
-I argue that the historical experience of Çukurova was in many ways emblematic of how the modern state, capitalism, war, and science impacted rural society in the Ottoman Empire.
+My first published monograph entitled The Unsettled Plain: An Environmental History of the Late Ottoman Frontier (Stanford University Press, 2022) explores the history of the late Ottoman countryside through the social and environmental transformation of the Adana region and its vast littoral plain known as Çukurova.
+Located at the modern-day border between Turkey and Syria, Çukurova was a sparsely populated littoral plain at the beginning of the 19th century.
+The lowlands served primarily as winter pasture for nomadic pastoralists, and the surrounding mountains of the Taurus and Amanus ranges in turn provided summer pasture and supported large village populations.
+The largest cities in the region, Adana and Tarsus, boasted urban populations in the tens of thousands, a small fraction of the predominantly pastoralist and agriculturalist inhabitants.
+By the middle of the 20th century, Çukurova was the core of a rapidly urbanizing region dominated by commercial agriculture in which pastoralists had been pushed to the absolute margins.
+In The Unsettled Plain, I argue that the historical experience of Çukurova was in many ways emblematic of how the modern state, capitalism, war, and science impacted rural society in the Ottoman Empire.
 I study how the local ecology of the region changed with the rise of commercial cotton cultivation, mass migration and displacement, and the introduction of new forms of technology and medicine.
 Malaria is the theme that runs throughout the five chapters spanning from the medieval period to the present, with a focus on the century between the 1850s and 1950s.
-A mosquito-borne illness, malaria had a long presence in the Cilicia region, but I argue that its modern manifestation was an artifact of rural dispossession.
+A mosquito-borne illness, malaria had a long presence in the region, but I argue that its modern manifestation was an artifact of rural dispossession.

 Interview with Ottoman History Podcast about The Unsettled Plain

-The Unsettled Plain is an environmental history of the late Ottoman countryside, but it is also offers a new narrative of the making of the modern Middle East.
-Cilicia was located near the geographical center of the late Ottoman Empire, and it was critical to Ottoman imperial project from the Tanzimat period onward, as well as the broader commercialization of the Levant.
+The Unsettled Plain is an environmental history of the late Ottoman countryside, but it also offers a new narrative of the making of the modern Middle East. Çukurova was located near the geographical center of the late Ottoman Empire, and it was critical to Ottoman imperial project from the Tanzimat period onward, as well as the broader commercialization of the Levant.
 It was long home to communities of Turkish, Arabic, and Kurdish speaking Muslim populations, as well as a large non-Muslim minority of Greek Orthodox and Armenian communities.
 It is the only region of the Ottoman Empire where the often conflated Alevi and Alawite communities could be found.
-And with the migration of Muslim refugees of war and conquest in the Russia Caucasus and Crimea, the Balkans, and Crete, Cilicia grew even more ethnolinguistically diverse over the course of the late Ottoman period.
+And with the migration of Muslim refugees of war and conquest in the Russia Caucasus and Crimea, the Balkans, and Crete, the region grew even more ethnolinguistically diverse over the course of the late Ottoman period.
 Its history thus offers a window onto the making and unmaking of the cosmopolitan societies of the late Ottoman world.

 The Unsettled Plain was awarded the Nikki Keddie Book Award by the Middle East Studies Association of North America in 2022.